-Fish gelatin, as a raw material, still shows minimal production while being classified as the safest raw material.
+Fish gelatine, as a raw material, still shows minimal production while being classified as the safest raw material.
 It does not pose problems related to halal guidelines or specific diseases, and the availability of abundant and varied raw materials continues to be explored.
 Recent studies, such as those by (Widiyanto et al. 2022) have highlighted the high hydroxyproline content found in the scaly skin of demersal fish, particularly the purple-spotted bigeye fish (Priacanthus tayenus).
-Research related to this topic has predominantly focused on using fish skin for collagen extraction (Oslan et al. 2022) and gelatin characterization (Sukkwai et al. 2011).
-However, studies specifically used of purple-spotted bigeye fish scaly skin (PSSS) is still limited, so this research is essential to evaluate the optimal conditions for mineral removal during pretreatment, analyse hydroxyproline content at various stages of processing, and characterize the gelatin product.
+Research on this topic has predominantly focused on using fish skin for collagen extraction (Oslan et al. 2022) and gelatine characterisation (Sukkwai et al. 2011).
+However, studies used explicitly of purple-spotted bigeye fish scaly skin (PSSS) is still limited.
+Hence, this research is essential to evaluate the optimal conditions for mineral removal during pre-treatment, analyse hydroxyproline content at various stages of processing and characterise the gelatine product.